seannam1218/ArbitrageBettor/README.md

 ```

-cloudbet api key and thunderpick token can be found by inspecting the element of the respective web pages after logging in.
-The accounts' LTC wallet addresses can be found by going to the deposit menu.
+cloudbet api key and thunderpick token can be found by inspecting the network requests made by your local machine to the respective websites after logging in.
+The accounts' LTC wallet addresses can be found by going to the deposit menu in both websites.

-3. adjust the variables in the main.py file and run the file.
+3. adjust the variables to your liking in the main.py file and run the file.

 ## Disclaimer: